vwake09/biomedical-graphrag/README.md

 ## Overview

-biomedical-graphrag is a comprehensive GraphRAG (Graph Retrieval-Augmented Generation) system designed for biomedical research.
+A comprehensive GraphRAG (Graph Retrieval-Augmented Generation) system designed for biomedical research.
 It combines knowledge graphs with vector search to provide intelligent querying and analysis of biomedical literature and genomic data.

 **Key Features:**